willstepp/writings/joseph-the-son/jts-notes.md

 Beth works as cashier at the Piggly Wiggly

 Unnamed North Georgia town.
 Will left last year.
 Had to move in with grandpa when he got sick.
-Water on the brain.
-No money.
+Water on the brain (Hydrocephalus) No money.
 Just a pager number.

 Kelly and Steven Echols
 Jacob Brumbalow
 Beth, Joseph, Lizzie, Will, Kenneth Hight
 Margaret Foy
 Jesse Black

+The knife: "It's awesome.
+It's just like the ones they sell at the flea market."

+A story that on the surface seems ordinary, dull even, but as you look closer you see things aren't quite put together like you thought.
+There is a strangeness to it, a mystery to it all.

+Keep theological discussions somewhat generic.
+It almost shouldn't matter that Jacob is Christian.
+It is more about a belief in faith, eternal life, universal brotherhood.
+You should be able to map theological discussions to any of the major religions.
+Jacob is more of a Christian Mystic, in this way.
+Even though the church is a Southern Baptist.

+Grandpa is not well educated.
+Do not make him a mouthpiece for your ideas.
+Keep him real.

+This is not a Christian story even though it deals with a Christian minister.

+The fact that you are afraid to write this book is a good thing.
+It means you are in a strange land.
+The best work comes from exploration of the unknown.
+You know this from past experience.
+Do not fear being afraid.
+Fear not being afraid.